 - IT Systems Analyst.
 Systems analysts use and design systems to solve problems in information technology. ...

 - Healthcare Data Analyst. ...

 - Operations Analyst. ...

-- Data Scientist. ...
+- Data Scientist....

 - Data Engineer. ...

 - Quantitative Analyst. ...

 - Data Analytics Consultant. ...

 - Digital Marketing Manager.

-(A19OE1IT06) PROGRAMMING THROUGH JAVA
+(180E1IT06) PROGRAMMING THROUGH JAVA

-- To introduces object-oriented programming concepts using the Java language - To introduces the principles of inheritance and polymorphism; and demonstrates how they relate to the design of abstract classes - To introduces the implementation of packages and interfaces - To introduces exception handling, event handling and multithreading
+- To introduce object-oriented programming concepts using the Java language - To introduce the principles of inheritance and polymorphism; and demonstrates how they relate to the design of abstract classes - To introduce the implementation of packages and interfaces - To introduce exception handling, event handling and multithreading